Publication | BRG Healthcare client alert

 Edward Buthusiem and Katherine Norris

-Swedish telecommunications firm Telia Co. (“Telia”) recently entered into a settlement with the US Department of Justice for a total of nearly $1 billion over its foreign bribery allegations.
+Swedish telecommunications firm Telia Co. (“Telia”) recently entered into a settlement with the US Department of Justice (DOJ) for a total of nearly $1 billion over its foreign bribery allegations.
 In its settlement, Telia admitted to making about $331 million in corruption payment from 2007 through 2010.
 Interestingly, despite the severity of its misconduct, DOJ did not impose a monitor requirement upon the company.
-See full DOJ press release here.
+See the full DOJ press release here.

 Although a monitor requirement has been a regular aspect of large corporate criminal settlements, there is an important reason to the unprecedented outcome in Telia’s settlement.
 No monitor was needed because of the state of the company’s compliance program.
 It is critical for a company who is under a criminal investigation to prove to the government the quality of their implementation efforts.
 Generally, this can be done through a third party who can offer an objective analysis and/or assessment.
 Moreover, the analysis must verify the company’s continuous efforts to improve and/or enhance the state of their compliance program.